alexanikiev/Azure-PixelStreamingCopilot-Sample/README.md

 ## Disclaimer

 This code is provided "as is" without warranties to be used at your own risk.
+Parts of the code openly available on Internet are subject for copyright by Microsoft and Epic Games and marked as such inline.